-Step 8.1 Removing an UltraPower, SuperPower or M13 model with classic earmold
+Step 8.1 Removing the hearing aid with classic earmold

-Take the hearing aid behind your ear and lift it above the upper part of your ear and then gently let go (Fig. 8a).
+Take the hearing aid behind your ear (do not touch the tube!) and lift it above the upper part of your ear and then gently let go (Fig. 8a).

-Use your thumb and forefinger to grab the earmold and gently remove it from your ear (Fig. 8b).
-Do not pull on the tubing to remove the earmold.
+Use your thumb and forefinger to grasp the earmold in your ear (not the tube!) and gently remove it from your ear (Fig. 8b).